-- Las Virgenes MWD (portion within the Subregion)
+- Las Virgenes (portion within the Subregion 87% area)

+- Los Angeles County Waterworks District #29

-- City of Malibu
+- Calleguas

+- West Basin

 - California Water Services Company, Westlake

 - Lake Sherwood

-- Triunfo Sanitation District
+- Triunfo Sanitation District / Oak Park Water Service

 Demand projections for the Subregion can be seen in Table 2.
-Demand was calculated using the 2010 UWMPs for Las Virgenes MWD and Los Angeles County Water Works (LACWW) District 29.
-Given that the LACWW District 29 includes Marina Del Rey which is not within this Subregion, the portion of demand included in the Subregion was calculated by taking the proportion of the projected population for the areas within the Subregion (ranging from 67% in 2010 to 61% in 2035) and applying it to the total demand estimated in LACWW's UWMP.
+Demand was calculated using the 2010 UWMPs for Las Virgenes and Los Angeles County Waterworks (Waterworks) District #29.
+Given that Waterworks includes Marina Del Rey which is not within this Subregion, the portion of demand included in the Subregion was calculated by taking the proportion of the projected population for the areas within the Subregion (ranging from 67% in 2010 to 61% in 2035) and applying it to the total demand estimated in LACWW's UWMP.